-Budgeted cost: £88,431
+Budgeted cost: £82,000

 Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on behaviour management and approaches with the aim of further developing our school ethos and improving low level behaviour across school.
 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) Attachment and emotion coaching Challenge 1 Challenge 2 Challenge 3 Challenge 4 Challenge 6 Improve the quality of social and emotional provision and support leading to improved outcomes and less emo- tional issues giving pupils greater access to learning and social aspects.
-This will be supported by professional development and training for staff.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social and Emotional Learning.pdf(e ducationendowmentfoundation.org.uk) Challenge 1 Challenge 2 Challenge 3 Challenge 4 Challenge 5 Challenge 6 The school employs a Family Support Worker to work directly with families to improve attendance through counselling, nurture and support for families.
+Improve regulation tech- niques for pupils This will be supported by professional development and training for staff.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social and Emotional Learning.pdf(e ducationendowmentfoundation.org.uk) Calm Brain DFE Research PROJECT Challenge 1 Challenge 2 Challenge 3 Challenge 4 Challenge 5 Challenge 6 The school employs a Family Support Worker and Counsellor to work directly with families to improve attendance through counselling, nurture and support for families.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-Challenge 4 Challenge 5 Challenge 6
+Challenge 4 Challenge 5 Challenge 6 Forest school to support emotional needs and develop confidence and resilience There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): Challenge 3 Challenge 4 Challenge 5 Challenge 6

-Forest school to support emotional needs and develop confidence and resilience There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf( educationendowmentfoundation.org.uk) Challenge 3 Challenge 4 Challenge 5 Challenge 6 Outside agencies and specialists to be involved with individual pupils who require a targeted individual approach to tackle behaviour, social and emotional issues.
-[MW Fitness, Reflexions, School nurse) Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) Challenge 4 Challenge 5 Challenge 6 To ensure all pupils have equal opportunities by providing financial support and subsidies for: - school uniform - Breakfast Club - school trips and visitors - residential visit - transport to swimming. - school milk/fruit - wrap around - toast Our assessments, observations and dis- cussions with pupils and families have identified a lack of enrichment opportuni- ties and life experiences.
+Outside agencies and specialists to be involved with individual pupils who require a targeted individual approach to tackle behaviour, social and emotional issues.
+[MW Fitness, Reflexions, School nurse, HAF activities - summer school) EEF Social and Emotional Learning.pdf(educationendowmentfoundation.org.uk) Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) Challenge 4 Challenge 5 Challenge 6 To ensure all pupils have equal opportunities by providing financial support and subsidies for: - school uniform - Breakfast Club - school trips and visitors - residential visit - transport to swimming. - school milk/fruit - wrap around - toast Our assessments, observations and dis- cussions with pupils and families have identified a lack of enrichment opportuni- ties and life experiences.
 These challenges particularly affect disadvantaged pupils.
 We will address barriers to learning by en- suring equality of provision for all pupils by providing opportunities for children to develop their skills, knowledge and cul- tural capital.
-Challenge 4 Challenge 5 Challenge 6 To ensure all pupils have equal opportunities and scope to develop cultural capital, the school provides music tuition for all Year 5 and 6 pupils We have identified a lack of enrichment opportunities and life experiences.
+Challenge 4 Challenge 5 Challenge 6 To ensure all pupils have equal opportunities and scope to develop cultural capital, the school provides music tuition for all Year 5 and 6 pupils Music teaching after school and additional lessons Dance school provided after school to support mobility We have identified a lack of enrichment opportunities and life experiences.
 These challenges particularly affect disadvan- taged pupils.
 We will address barriers to learning by ensuring equality of provision for all pupils by providing opportunities for children to develop their skills, knowledge and cultural capital.
 Challenge 4 Challenge 5 Challenge 6

-Total budgeted cost: £240,790
+Total budgeted cost: £216,000